-Sometimes phlebotomy or POC positions are also available.
-Phlebotomy hours are usually scheduled on weekends, evenings and holidays.
+Sometimes Phlebotomy, Microbiology assistant, or POC positions are available.
 Hourly rates of compensation are available when and if these positions are available.
-Microbiology Aid positions may be available later in the fall.
 Outside work involving more than a minimal number of hours per week is strongly discouraged.

 Health Requirements and Services